 I turned my attention to the impacts of mass media, and this led me to many years of research in Thailand, one of the only nations in the world which had developed its own media systems and did not permit foreign media onto its airwaves.
 As time passed my interest focussed on mediated forms of popular culture and I began work on Southeast Asian cinema.
 From the mid-2000s I began research on the little known history of Cambodian cinema.
-I have published several papers on this subject and a collection of these along with several unpublished essays will be available in early 2019.
+I have published several papers on this subject and a collection of these along with several unpublished essays might appear in 2020.

 Almost all of my published papers are available under my name at https://www.academia.edu/ although you do have to sign in.

 I am still working on and publishing my Cambodian cinema research.
-My most recent published paper can be found here:
+One recent published paper can be found here:

-A paper in preparation for a book collection from Edinburgh University Press is about the meaning of stardom in the Golden Age of Cambodian Cinema.
+My latest paper has appeared in a book collection from Edinburgh University Press, about the meaning of stardom in the 1960s, the Golden Age of Cambodian Cinema.

-This paper will discuss the role of King Norodom Sihanouk as star as well as filmmaker, and his fantasy counterpoint to the destruction of the Kingdom as it became a key element in the war in Vietnam.
+This paper discusses the role of King Norodom Sihanouk as star as well as filmmaker, and his fantasy counterpoint to the destruction of the Kingdom as it became a key element in the war in Vietnam.